Walton-le-Dale: Religion

 The church of St Leonard, situated on high ground to the east of the village, was originally erected in the 11th century.
 The earliest portions of the present building are the Perpendicular chancel and tower, the nave having been rebuilt in 1798, while the transepts were erected in 1816.

 There are a number of interesting old brasses and monuments.

 The church of Our Lady and St Patrick is located on Higher Walton Road in the village.
 Originally formed in 1855 by the Benedictine order, the Parish of Our Lady and St Patrick (originally the Mission of St Patrick) includes both The Pugin Church of Our Lady and St Patrick and St Patrick's RC Primary School, and has served Walton-le-Dale and surrounding area for over 150 years.

 Culture

 In 1701 some of the local gentry including the Duke of Norfolk, the Earl of Derwentwater and other Jacobites formed the Mock Borough of Walton, a social club, which lasted for about 50 years, and met in the Unicorn Inn, near Darwen Bridge.
 The mock corporation had officers which included a mayor, his deputy, recorder, bailiff, chaplain, serjeant, physician and mace-bearer but which also appointed a house-groper, jester, poet laureate, master of the hounds, sword-bearer, in 1708 a slut-kisser and in 1711 a custard-eater.

+In May 2026 a public petition, to save 18 lime trees on Victoria Road from being felled, attracted more than 6,000 signatures.
+The trees, planted in 1912 as a tribute to commemorate the Coronation of King George V, were planned to be removed as part of the Preston & South Ribble Flood Risk Management Scheme.
+A public meeting, at the Yew Tree pub, to be chaired by Ribble Valley MP Maya Ellis, was planned for 8 June.
+A petition was raised by Ellis in the House of Commons.